Selbl/LinearRegressionInC/README.md

 - Generate indicator variables for ordinal and categorical variables
 - Add support for reading regression instructions from .txt file
 - Add possibility of running multiple regression specifications at once
-- Handle cases with missing values
+- Give the possibility of imputting missing values instead of completely eliminating them
 - Add support for reading other file types

 ## Files